 If you are an international student and studying in Utrecht Region, you need to arrange some formalities such as the municipal registration.
 You'll need to register with the municipality where you'll live.
 On this webpage, we will provide you with some important information about this registration process.
 If you have any questions, feel free to contact the International Welcome Centre Utrecht Region (IWCUR).
 They are happy to help you out.

 When do you need to register?

-If you will be living in the Netherlands longer than four months, you have to register with the municipality where you'll live.
-You need to make an appointment for your registration with the municipality within five days of your arrival.
+If you are staying in the Netherlands for longer than four months in the following six months, you need to register with the municipality.
+It is legally required to register within 5 days with your municipality.
+However, due to high demand and staff shortages it may not be possible to get an appointment within these 5 days.
+That is why you need to make an appointment within 5 days after your arrival.
 Upon registration you will receive your citizen service number (BSN).

 If you will stay in the Netherlands for less than four months, you are not obliged to officially register as a resident.
 However, if you want to work or access certain services, you will require a citizen service number (BSN) which you can receive if you register for a short stay.
 Find more information here.